Impact of Sommerfeld Effect and Bound State Formation in Simplified $t$-Channel Dark Matter Models: Collider Constraints

 We would like to stress once again that these limits are independent of the precise value of $\gdm$, the Yukawa coupling connecting DM with the mediator and SM particles.

-\subsection{Long-lived particle searches}
+\subsection{Long-Lived Particle Searches}

 A region of the parameter space of our interest with small mass gaps results in decay widths that can only be probed by LLP searches.
-For the parameter space of relevance for this work, searches for heavy stable charged particles (HSCP) provide the strongest constraints.
+For this work, we consider searches for heavy stable charged particles (HSCP).

 Pair-production of mediators result in charged particles, that, for certain regions of parameter space, can have small enough decay widths such that they decay outside the detector.
 Since the mediators we study in this model are color triplets, they will form R-Hadrons (neutral or charged).
 The exact dynamics of the formation of charged hadrons is governed by QCD.
 For the purposes of this work, we will use the cloud model of hadronization referred in \cite{CMS:2013czn}.
 The heavy charged hadron with a velocity $\beta = v/c < 1$ travels through the detector and decays after crossing the tracker or the muon chamber, leaving an ionizing track with an energy loss larger than SM particles.
 For R-hadrons that decay outside the detector, the time-of-flight (TOF) measurement can distinguish BSM particles from the corresponding SM particles.